Categories

 Passive candidates could be the answer for your most challenging recruitment activities.
-Passive candidates are those who are not actively looking for a job – but have the suitable qualifications and experience, and may be interested in discussing opportunities if the right one comes along.
-It is often thought that the most skilled workers are happy with their job – so to target the passive candidates would mean that you’re tapping into the best potential employees.
-We’ve taken a look through this infographic by Armstrong Appointments for our top tips for hiring passive candidates.
+Passive candidates are those who are not actively looking for a job, but have the suitable qualifications and experience, and may be interested in discussing opportunities if the right one comes along.
+It is often thought that the most skilled workers are happy with their job, so targeting the passive candidates would mean that you’re tapping into the best potential employees.

 The global workforce:

-Did you know that only 15% of the global workforce are satisfied at their current job?
-This leaves a whopping 85% of the workforce as potential new employees, with only 12% of them actively looking out for new jobs and opportunities.
+Did you know that only 15% of the global workforce is satisfied with their current job?
+This leaves a whopping 85% of the workforce as potential new employees, with only 12% of them actively looking for new jobs and opportunities.

 Why passive candidates?

 Less competition as they won’t be interviewing anywhere else.
-A typical passive candidate will not be taking part in interviews anywhere else, so you don’t have to be worried they’ll be taking another job.
+A typical passive candidate will not be taking part in interviews anywhere else, so you don’t have to worry they’ll be taking another job.

 They are valuable assets at their current employers.